Freelancers vs Software Development Company: 4 Reasons Not to Hire a Freelancer

 No matter how much experience a freelancer has, it will almost always be less than a cumulative experience of a team.

-- In the beginning of each project, we discuss it with team leaders and other members with relevant experience.
+- At the beginning of each project, we discuss it with team leaders and other members with relevant experience.

 - Each project team is assigned a team leader that oversees the progress and helps out in difficult situations.
 We found this very useful even for the most experienced developers.